cgjohnson/bash_commands/README.md

 current iteration: bash

+in progress: ruby
-to come: ruby, python, c++, and possibly others.
+to come: python, c++, and possibly others.